ArchipelagoMW/Archipelago/worlds/adventure/docs/en_Adventure.md

 for wherever the item was originally placed.

 ## Which notable items are not randomized?
-The bat, dot, and map are not yet randomized
+The bat, dot, and map are not yet randomized.
+If the chalice is local, it is randomized, but is always in either a castle or the credits screen.
+Forcing the chalice local in the yaml is recommended.

 ## What does another world's item look like in Adventure?
 It looks vaguely like a flashing Archipelago logo.